BrianaLane/LRS2_reduction/LRS2_reduction_README.md

 	-----------------------------------------------

 	- Inside your home directory make a copy of the LRS2_reduction folder with the following commands:

 		>>> cd
 		>>> cp -r /home/04195/bindahl/LRS2_reduction ./

 	- You should now have a folder in your home directory called LRS2_reduction.
 This folder contains the following files and folder:

-		a) reduction_wrapper_lrs2.py - This is the folder that runs the reductions.
+	  1. reduction_wrapper_lrs2.py - This is the folder that runs the reductions.
 You should never have to edit this file.
-		b) lrs2_config.py 			 - This is the config file where the user defines the data and opts for their reduction
+	  2. lrs2_config.py 			 - This is the config file where the user defines the data and opts for their reduction
-		c) cosmics.py 				 - This is the script that runs L.A.comsic in the reduction (http://obswww.unige.ch/~tewes/cosmics_dot_py/)
+	  3. cosmics.py 				 - This is the script that runs L.A.comsic in the reduction (http://obswww.unige.ch/~tewes/cosmics_dot_py/)
-		d) lrs2_config 				 - This is a folder that contains all of the configurations files needed for LRS2 reduction
+	  4. lrs2_config 				 - This is a folder that contains all of the configurations files needed for LRS2 reduction
-				i)   lines_files	 - These files defined the pixel and wavelength to find the arc lines for building the wavelength solution ii)  mapping_files	 - These files contain the mapping of the fibers onto the field for building data cubes iii) pixel_flats	 - These files are the pixels flats for each CCD that can be optionally divided during reduction iv)  FR_longCals	 - This are 1800sec FeAr exposures used for pinning down the wavelength solution for the far-red channel
+	   * lines_files	 - These files defined the pixel and wavelength to find the arc lines for building the wavelength solution
+	   * mapping_files	 - These files contain the mapping of the fibers onto the field for building data cubes
+	   * pixel_flats	 - These files are the pixels flats for each CCD that can be optionally divided during reduction
+	   * FR_longCals	 - This are 1800sec FeAr exposures used for pinning down the wavelength solution for the far-red channel

 	--------------------------
 	4) Running LRS2 reduction: